simplexjunkie/homebridge-simplex/README.md

   `cd homebridge-simplex`

-  `sudo tar -C / -xf hombridge-simplex`
+  `sudo tar -C / -xf homebridge-simplex.tar`

 *	Configure homebridge-simplex by following the chapter ‘Configuration of homebridge-simplex’.
 *	Activate the start of homebridge at boot time with the commands: